-While MSP360 (CloudBerry) Backup is great for day-to-day backups, the initial full backup may be too time-consuming depending on the amount of data and available bandwidth.
-For example, backing up terabytes of data might be a non-starter for users with capped or slow bandwidth.
-It would be quicker and possibly cheaper to use a faster computer or data transport service like AWS Snowball Edge or Azure Import to perform the initial backup of your data.
-And when the data is successfully uploaded to the cloud, all subsequent differential backups would take place on the original computer, as they wouldn't be too sizeable.
+For example, backing up terabytes of data can become an overwhelming burden for users with capped or slow bandwidth.
+In such a case, it is quicker and possibly cheaper to use a faster computer or data transmission services like AWS Snowball Edge or Azure Import to perform the initial full backup.
+Once backup data is successfully uploaded to the backup storage, all subsequent incremental backups will be done on the original computer.

-MSP360 (CloudBerry) Backup is capable of performing such operation; although, some behind-the-scenes actions need to be taken due to the structure of backup data.
-If done properly, the initial backup will be performed on the fast PC and the slow PC will subsequently pick up the following backups.
+MSP360 (CloudBerry) Backup is capable of performing such an operation.
+Although, some preparations are needed to be taken due to the backup data structure.
+If done properly, the initial backup will be performed on the 'fast PC' and the 'slow PC' will subsequently pick up the following backups.

 The external storage referred to in this article may be a regular SSD or data transport solution like AWS Snowball Edge.
-Similarly, the fast PC may represent literally another computer with a faster connection or it could be the aforementioned services like AWS Snowball Edge or Azure Import.
+Similarly, the 'fast PC' may represent another computer with a faster connection or using services like AWS Snowball Edge or Azure Import.

-In any case, seeding data involves the following steps:
+In any case, seeding data implies the following steps:

 - Backing up data to an external storage device.